Railway Enthusiasts Society: 1960s

-In the late 1960s and early 1970s, the end of steam traction provided the opportunity to run locomotives from their bases at the time, to Auckland, for preservation as part of the Society's Glenbrook Vintage Railway project.
+In the late 1960s and early 1970s, the end of steam traction provided the opportunity to run diesel locomotives from their bases to Auckland, for preservation as part of the Society's Glenbrook Vintage Railway project.

-In 1969 small WW class locomotive 480 ran a rail tour the length of the Midland Line from Greymouth to Christchurch, then up the Main North Line from Christchurch to Picton, before crossing the Cook Strait and up the North Island Main Trunk from Wellington to Auckland.
-The response from the public was phenomenal, with most vantage points packed with people, either on foot or in cars, who had come out to see the train travel north.
+In 1969, small WW class locomotive 480 ran a rail tour of the Midland Line from Greymouth to Christchurch, then up the Main North Line from Christchurch to Picton, before crossing the Cook Strait and up the North Island Main Trunk from Wellington to Auckland.
+Many people watched the train travel north.
 The journey was also the subject of a National Film Unit film "The Ride of 480".
-The 1920s locomotive was special to the Society because whilst based in the Auckland (until about 1964), the engine had been used on many Society excursions around the Auckland area and was a favourite with many of the members who also worked on NZR at the time.
+The locomotive had been used on many Society excursions around the Auckland area and was a favourite with many of the members who also worked on NZR at the same time.

-The whole project was repeated the following year when sister WW class locomotive 644 ran the same journey from Greymouth to Auckland over the same timeframe.

 1970s

 In 1972, JA locomotive "Diana" was brought to Auckland via the Wairarapa and Taranaki regions with sister locomotive J 1236.
-On the last leg of the trip from Auckland to the Glenbrook Vintage Railway, the train was fully booked and all vantage points along the route were also filled with people.
-It would turn out that this would be the last steam train to carry passengers out of Auckland City until 1985.
+This was the last steam train to carry passengers out of Auckland City until 1985.

 In 1976, due to a shortage of available carriages, NZR announced it would no longer make carriages available to organisations for charter work.
-The Society responded to the situation by assisting the formation of the National Federation of Rail Societies (later renamed Federation of Rail Organisations of New Zealand), a national body to look after the interests of all rail heritage organisations in New Zealand.
+The Society assisted in the formation of the National Federation of Railway Societies (later renamed Federation of Rail Organisations of New Zealand), a national body to look after the interests of all rail heritage organisations in New Zealand.
+The Federation successfully negotiated for private carriages to operate on the national railway network.

-The Federation successfully negotiated for private (non motive power) rolling stock to operate on the national rail network.
-In 1978, an excursion from Auckland to Tauranga through the recently opened Kaimai Tunnel, operated with three Society carriages and one carriage hired from Steam Incorporated.
+In 1978, an excursion from Auckland to Tauranga through the recently opened Kaimai Tunnel, operated with three Railway Enthusiasts Society carriages and one carriage hired from Steam Incorporated.